Are You Turning Down Free Money? Everything You Need to Know About Employer Match 401(k) Plans for Retirement Savings

 Are You Turning Down Free Money?
 Everything You Need to Know About Employer Match 401(k) Plans

-Saving for retirement is an important part of any budget, and if you work at a company that offers employees the opportunity to participate in a 401(k)-retirement plan, then you’re already two steps ahead.
+Saving for retirement is an important part of any budget, and if you work at a company that offers employees the opportunity to participate in a 401(k)-retirement plan, then you’re already two steps ahead for retirement savings.

-To put it simply, employer matching involves free money being contributed to your 401(k) by your employer.
+To put it simply, employer matching involves free money being contributed to your 401(k) by your employer in the form of matching contributions.
 Depending on the terms of your employer’s 401(k) plan, your contributions may be matched up to a certain amount by your employer, which is usually a percentage of your salary or a specific dollar amount.
 For example, if your employer offers 5% in match dollars, then you too, should contribute 5%, doubling down on contributions to your retirement fund annually.
 But, if you only contribute 3%, then so will your employer.
-For high-earning employees, having a percentage match is more beneficial than a dollar amount, since they are typically a lot lower.
+For high-earning employees, having a percentage matching contribution is more beneficial than a dollar amount, since they are typically a lot lower.

-Regardless of how the plan is structured, if there’s free money available, take advantage!
-Talk to your company’s Human Resources department to learn about the options available to you.
+Regardless of how the matching contribution plan is structured, if there’s free money available, take advantage!
+Talk to your company’s Human Resources department to learn about the employer matching contribution options available to you as employee benefits.

 Why Employer Matching is Important

-From a business standpoint, employer matching is important because it attracts talent, increases 401(k) plan participation, improves employee retention, and can increase the financial well-being of employees.
-In a competitive business world, companies must stand out with their benefits packages, so make sure you inquire about employer matching during your interview process.
+From a business standpoint, employer matching in a retirement plan is important because it attracts talent, increases 401(k) plan participation, improves employee retention, and can increase the financial well-being of employees.
+In a competitive business world, companies must stand-out with their benefits packages, so make sure you inquire about employer matching during your interview process.

 Maximizing 401(k) Contribution Limits